cnelabneu/tbi-docs/docs/onboarding.md

 10. [Complete MRI safety training online](https://neu.co1.qualtrics.com/jfe/form/SV_9NXRuWgD0GW4yiN)
 11. Send Lexie your NUID for front door access
 12. Join [OOD Cluster](oodcluster.md)
+13. Sign up for a [redcap account](https://www.tuftsctsi.org) To request a REDCap account, please submit a service request at https://www.tuftsctsi.org/   and select "Request Services” Fill out your contact information
+  Project Title: TECHS
+  Check REDCap Database Account
+  Please describe services: Just type “The exercise and concussion health study” Are you the owner/investigator?
+NO
+  Put your own phone number
+  Organization: Northeastern University Bouve
+  Academic Rank: Assistant Professor
+  Dept: Movement Rehabilitation Science
+  Funding: Other
+  Tufts CITSI contacts: no
+  Send redcap ID to Emma when done
 ## Communication
 If you need to communicate with Graduate Students, please use slack.
 If you need to communicate with each other regarding TECHS or lab specific things, I recommend you also use slack.
 Communication with Dr. Morris should be an email, unless he tells you otherwise!